chburmeister/jenkins-initializer/README.md

 Usage of complete script
 ------------------------
+* create your own copy of settings.conf by copying the file settings.conf.example
 * look through the scripts to make sure, you understand it :-)
 * define properties in src/scripts/run.sh to your needs
 * cd ./src/scripts/ && ./run.sh